 Munich is the capital city of Bavaria and is the third largest city in Germany, after Berlin and Hamburg.
 Munich has the strongest economy of any German city, as well as the lowest unemployment rate of any German city with more than a million people.
 The city is also the economic centre of southern Germany.
 Germany is in Central Europe, bordering the Baltic Sea and the North Sea, between the Netherlands and Poland, south of Denmark.
 Temperate and marine; cool, cloudy, wet winters and summers; occasional warm mountain wind.
 Lowlands in north, uplands in centre, Bavarian Alps in south.
 The official language is German.
 There are many regional accents and dialects, standard German is understood everywhere.
 English and French are also spoken in the country's western states while Russian is spoken in eastern states.
 Locals will appreciate an effort to express basic courtesies in German.
 The main religion is Christianity.
 The economy of Germany is the largest national economy in Europe, the fourth largest by nominal GDP in the world.
 The service sector contributes around 70% of the total GDP, industry 29.1%, and agriculture 0.9%.
 Most of the country's products are in engineering, especially in automobiles, machinery, metals, and chemical goods.
 Germany is the leading producer of wind turbines and solar power technology in the world.
+The security risk for expatriates in Germany is low.
+Risks include low levels of street crime, however violence is unusual, and expats are unlikely to be exposed to crime.
+There is risk of terrorism.
 The population in Munich is 2.6 Mil (2014 est.), while the inflation rate is 1.04% (2014 est.).

 Cost Of Living